TITLE 77: PUBLIC HEALTH

 1) Date and time or shift of occurrence;

-2) Names of the patient, EMS personnel, family members, and other persons involved;
+2) Names of the patient, EMS Personnel, entities, family members, and other persons involved;

 3) Relationship of the complainant to the patient or to the provider;

-c) All complaints shall be submitted to the Department's Central Complaint Registry or to the EMS Medical Director (EMSMD).
-If the complaint involves a trauma patient, the complaint shall also be submitted to the Trauma Center Medical Director along with the EMSMD.
-Complaints received by the EMSMD or Trauma Center Medical Director shall be forwarded to the Department's Central Complaint Registry within five working days after receipt of the complaint.
-Complaints received by the Department shall be forwarded to the EMSMD or Trauma Center Medical Director.
-The substance of the complaint shall be provided in writing to the System participant or provider no earlier than at the commencement of an on-site investigation pursuant to subsection (e) of this Section.
+c) All complaints shall be submitted to the Department's Central Complaint Registry or to the EMS MD.
+Complaints received by the EMS MD or Trauma Center MD shall be forwarded to the Department's Central Complaint Registry within five working days after receipt of the complaint.
+The substance of the complaint shall be provided in writing to the System participant or provider no earlier than at the commencement of an on-site investigation pursuant to subsection (e).

-d) The Department and the EMSMD or Trauma Center Medical Director shall not disclose the name of the complainant unless the complainant consents in writing to the disclosure.
+d) The Department and the EMS MD or Trauma Center MD shall not disclose the name of the complainant unless the complainant consents in writing to the disclosure.

-e) The Department shall conduct an investigation jointly with the EMSMD, EMS Coordinator or Trauma Center Medical Director if a death or serious injury has occurred or there is imminent risk of death or serious injury, or if the complaint alleges action or conditions that could result in a denial, non-renewal, suspension, or revocation of licensure or designation.
-If the complaint alleges a violation by the EMSMD, EMS Coordinator or Trauma Center Medical Director, the Department shall conduct the investigation.
-If the complaint alleges a violation that would not result in licensure or designation action, the Department shall forward the complaint to the EMSMD or Trauma Center Medical Director for review and investigation.
-The EMSMD or Trauma Center Medical Director may request the Department's assistance at any time during an investigation.
+e) The Department may conduct a joint investigation with the EMS MD, EMS Coordinator or Trauma Center MD if a death or serious injury has occurred or there is imminent risk of death or serious injury, or if the complaint alleges action or conditions that could result in a denial, non-renewal, suspension, or revocation of licensure or designation.
+If the complaint alleges a violation by the EMS MD, EMS Coordinator or Trauma Center MD, the Department shall conduct the investigation.
+If the complaint alleges a violation that would not result in licensure or designation action, the Department shall forward the complaint to the EMS MD or Trauma Center MD for review and investigation.
+The EMS MD or Trauma Center MD may request the Department's assistance at any time during an investigation.
 In the case of a complaint between EMS Systems, the Department will be involved as mediator or lead investigator.

-g) Based on the information submitted by the complainant and the results of the investigation conducted in accordance with subsection (e) of this Section, the Department will determine whether the Act or this Part is being or has been violated.
+g) Based on the information submitted by the complainant and the results of the investigation conducted in accordance with subsection (e), the Department will determine whether the Act or this Part is being or has been violated.
 The Department will review and consider any information submitted by the System participant or provider in response to an investigation.

-h) The Department shall have final authority in the disposition of a complaint.
-Complaints shall be classified as "valid", "invalid", or "undetermined".
+h) The Department will have final authority in the disposition of a complaint.
+Complaints shall be classified as "violation", "no violation", or "undetermined".

-i) The Department shall inform the complainant and the System participant or provider of the complaint results (i.e., whether the complaint was found to be valid, invalid, or undetermined) within 20 days after its determination.
+i) The Department will inform the complainant and the System Participant or provider of the complaint results (i.e., whether the complaint was found to be a violation, no violation, or undetermined) within 20 days after its determination.

 j) The EMS System shall have a policy in place requiring compliance with this Section.

-k) A complainant or EMS System participant or provider who is dissatisfied with the determination or investigation by the Department may request a hearing pursuant to Section 515.160 of this Part.
-A request for a hearing shall be submitted to the Department within 30 days after the determination is mailed.
+k) An EMS System Participantparticipant or provider who is dissatisfied with the determination or investigation by the Department may request reconsideration by the Department.